You matter to God. That’s the conclusion from the Gospel of Mark, which is today’s daily devotional for January 12.

 You matter to God

-Jesus as Messiah clearly demonstrates God’s position: Everyone matters to God.
+Jesus as Messiah demonstrates God’s position: Everyone matters to God.
 You matter to God.
 God does not want even one person to be lost.

 This principle of God’s action is something we must learn.
 If we want to see the world through God’s eyes, we must learn to see each person through God’s eyes.
-Everyone should be important to us, too.
+Everyone should be essential to us, too.

 Prayer for Today